Operation Mincemeat

 Operation Mincemeat - The Man Who Never Was

-On 30 April 1943, a man's body was fished out of the sea off Punta Umbria by a Spanish fisherman.
-Identified as Major William Martin RM (Royal Marines), he was wearing a British officer's uniform (complete with photo of, and letters from, his fiancée), and was carrying top-secret plans for an Allied invasion of German-held Greece and Sardinia.
+On 30 April 1943, a man's corpse was fished out of the sea off Punta Umbria by a Spanish fisherman.
+Identified as Major William Martin RM (Royal Marines), he was wearing a British officer's uniform (complete with photo of, and letters from, his fiancée), and was carrying in a briefcase top-secret plans for an Allied invasion of German-held Greece and Sardinia.
 The plans were passed to German intelligence, who then changed their strategy accordingly, reinforcing Greek and Sardinian defences in expectation of an attack by the Allies.
 Major Martin was buried in Huelva cemetery with full military honours.

 The exact location of the grave is in the San Marco section of Nuestra Señora de la Soledad Cemetery in Huelva is 37°17'29.74"N 006°55'46.63"W